-^{3.} World Health Organisation.
+3 World Health Organisation.
 (2014) Global status report on alcohol and health

-On 11 September 2017, a White Paper on Alcohol Harms Reduction was adopted by the Western Cape Provincial Cabinet which was published in the Provincial Government Gazette Extraordinary, number 7824.
+On 11 September 2017 a White Paper on Alcohol Harms Reduction was adopted by the Western Cape Provincial Cabinet which was published in the Provincial Government Gazette Extraordinary, number 7824.

-The White Paper outlined concerns that the current legislative framework largely regulates the activities of licensing and enforcement of the production, distribution and sale of alcohol, with inadequate consideration of the impact of alcohol related harms on society.
+The White Paper outlined concerns that the current legislative framework largely regulates the activities of licensing and enforcement of the production, distribution and sale of alcohol, with inadequate consideration of the impact of alcohol -related harms on society.
 It also does not address the consequences of these harms, hence the development of the alcohol harms reduction policy.
 As a result, the current legislation is being revisited to provide for an enabling legislative environment to reduce alcohol related harms in the Western Cape.

 The Western Cape Liquor Authority is mandated by the current Western Cape Liquor Act, 4 of 2008 (as amended) to administer liquor regulation in an area spanning over 129 462 km2 in the Western Cape and serving a population numbering 6 510 300 (Statistics South Africa Mid-year population estimates, 2017).
 The Western Cape Liquor Authority regulates the retail sale and micro-manufacturing in the Western Cape.
-This requires the WCLA to continuously assess the "environment" of liquor production, distribution and consumption as well as its own capacity to deliver given resource constraints.
-The WCLA acknowledges that although legislation needs to be revisited to provide for more targeted interventions to address alcohol harms reduction, the current legislation (considering license applications and thorough enforcement) does provide for public interest matters to be considered through which alcohol harms can begin to be addressed.
-This new five year strategic plan, for that reason, is based on an alcohol harms reduction approach providing for specific activities in line with the new policy approach.
+This requires the Authority to continuously assess the "environment" of liquor production, distribution and consumption as well as its own capacity to deliver given the resource constraints.
+The Authority acknowledges that although legislation needs to be revisited to provide for more targeted interventions to address alcohol harms reduction, the current legislation (considering license applications and thorough enforcement) does provide for public interest matters to be considered through which alcohol harms can begin to be addressed.